wave12/betterJs/README.md

 ### (4). datagrid
 ![datagrid controll](https://raw.githubusercontent.com/wave12/betterJs/master/snapshot/datagrid.png)

 For more features, please download the entire package and refer to our example.
+Or go to our website to see <a target="_blank"  href="http://www.wave12.com/betterJs/example/base/index.html">demo online</a>